The Bankrate promise

 If your child opts not to go to college or other vocational school, the beneficiary can be changed to another family member who might be able to use the money.
 In general, the plan can continue holding the funds indefinitely as long as it has a living beneficiary listed.

 However, eventually if the money can’t be used, it must be withdrawn.
-If the money isn’t used for qualified educational expenses, you’ll have to pay taxes on the earnings, as well as a 10 percent penalty.
+If the money isn’t used for qualified educational expenses or rolled over into a Roth IRA, you’ll have to pay taxes on the earnings, as well as a 10 percent penalty.

 However, there are ways to get the money back without paying the 10 percent penalty (although you may need to pay taxes on earnings):